ELFROTomaszFronczek/HAM-radio-control-software/README.md

-A simple example of controlling an amateur radio.
+A C# simple example of controlling an amateur radio.
 Requires Omnirig software to work

 <img src="Pictures/snapshot1.png" />